james2067/CsharpQuestions/Questions.md

 ##    Q: What is an automatic property and how is it useful?

 An automatic property is created by the compiler.
-Which automatically creates a private field and populates teh get and set method with the basic code required to read and write the field.
+Which automatically creates a private field and populates the get and set method with the basic code required to read and write the field.

 *Why is it useful?*